stephengold/Acorus/README.md

 NOTE:  To conserve screen area in the help node, the `buildNode()` method sometimes abbreviates hotkey names.
-For example, the `TestBind` help node indicates "num4", which is an abbreviated form of "numpad 4", which is the US/local name for the "4" key on the numeric keypad.
+For example, the `HelloBind` help node indicates "num4", which is an abbreviated form of "numpad 4", which is the US/local name for the "4" key on the numeric keypad.